 - Add the chopped vegetables to the spices in the pan and stir to coat thoroughly (image 1 above).

-- Pour in the stock and coconut milk and bring to the boil.
-Turn the heat down to a simmer and cook for about 5 minutes until the vegetables start to soften.
+- Pour in the prepared stock and coconut milk and bring to the boil.
+Turn the heat down to a simmer and cook for 10 minutes until the vegetables start to soften.

 - Add the chicken and prawns back to the pan and continue to simmer for another 5 minutes or until the chicken is completely cooked through (image 2 above).